dlr-pa/climaccf/docs/gStarted.rst

   aCCF-V: V1.1
           # currently 2 options for aCCFs: 'V1.0': Yin et al. (2022), 'V1.1': Matthes et al. (2022)

   # User-defined scaling factors of the above selected aCCF version.
-Not recommented to be changed from default value 1, unless modification of the aCCFs is wanted (e.g. sensitivity studies)
+Not recommended to be changed from default value 1, unless modification of the aCCFs is wanted (e.g. sensitivity studies)
   aCCF-scalingF:
     CH4: 1
     CO2: 1